New York City Geographic District #22

 District-Level NCES Analysis

-and 45.9% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+and 44.5% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 30.6% African American, 26.7% White, 20.0% Hispanic or Latino across the district's schools.
+Its most demographically mixed campus is Ps 193 Gil Hodges, with a diversity index of 77.2/100.

-NEW YORK CITY GEOGRAPHIC DISTRICT #22 school enrollment varies 22× across entities
+New York City Geographic District #22 school enrollment varies 22× across entities

 Source: NCES Common Core of Data NCES Common Core of Data

-NEW YORK CITY GEOGRAPHIC DISTRICT #22 has higher-than-average Title I eligibility — 70.5% of the population qualifies for free or reduced-price lunch
+New York City Geographic District #22 has higher-than-average Title I eligibility — 70.5% of the population qualifies for free or reduced-price lunch

 free or reduced-price lunch eligibility is the federal threshold for Title I funding allocations, established under the Every Student Succeeds Act (ESSA, 2015).
-Areas above 75% eligibility receive concentration grants on top of the basic Title I formula.
+Eligibility here is approaching the 75% concentration-grant threshold; it does not yet unlock the extra funding tier but sits meaningfully above the baseline 50% majority mark.
 Regions with eligibility this high typically draw a substantially larger federal funding share relative to their local tax base, which can either offset or reinforce existing gaps depending on allocation policy.

 Source: ESSA Title I Part A; ED EDFacts file system ESSA Title I Part A; ED EDFacts file system

-chronic absenteeism rate is the simplest comparative metric but it does not capture the full picture: a student is chronically absent if they miss ≥10% of enrolled days for any reason — illness, family obligations, or disengagement Higher values may reflect larger urban scale or recent resource constraints that have widened the gap.
+chronic absenteeism rate is the simplest comparative metric but it does not capture the full picture: a student is chronically absent if they miss ≥10% of enrolled days for any reason, illness, family obligations, or disengagement Values this far above typical often signal acute resource constraints or a structurally different scale than most peers — worth reading alongside the underlying counts, not the ratio alone.

 Source: NCES Civil Rights Data Collection 2021-22 NCES Civil Rights Data Collection 2021-22